-AMSTERDAM - Illegal copies of Windows 7 have been infected with malicious software, which cybercriminals a botnet of thousands of PCs have created.
+AMSTERDAM - Illegal copies of Windows 7 have been infected with malicious software that enables cybercriminals have created a botnet of thousands of PCs.

-Botnets are networks of computers that have been infected with a virus for example.
-PCs, also known as 'zombies', can then be exploited for illegal activities such as spamming or intercept bank details by hackers.
+Botnets are networks of computers infected with a virus for example.
+The PCs, also known as 'zombies' can then be exploited by hackers for illegal activities such as spamming or intercept bank details.

-Such viruses often lifts along with illegal copies of software.
-Since late April circulating on download sites contaminated pirate versions of Windows 7, the new operating system from Microsoft that has come on the market.
-During the autumn
+Such viruses often hitchhike along with illegal copies of software.
+Since late April circulating on download sites infected pirated versions of Windows 7, the new operating system from Microsoft that in the autumn to come on the market.

-Tripp Cox Damballa tells eWeek that the botnet before it was turned off consisted of at least 27,000 zombies.
+Tripp Cox, Damballa tells eWeek that botnet before it was shut consisted of at least 27 000 zombies.